-In order to meet Primary Redemption Requests, the AIF Manager will first try to use any proceeds from the issuance of Units before acquiring any funds in order for the relevant Units to be redeemed.
-The AIF Manager shall use its best efforts to satisfy Primary Redemption Requests as soon as commercially reasonable, however provided that in any event it is not required to satisfy Primary Redemption Requests if and to the extent that this would be prejudicial to the economic interests of the Investors as a whole.
+In order to meet the Primary Issue Requests and the Primary Redemption Requests, the Management Company will first try to offset any Drawdowns against the Primary Redemption Requests before acquiring any funds for the relevant Units to be redeemed.
+The Management Company shall use its best efforts to satisfy Primary Redemption Requests as soon as commercially reasonable, however provided that it is not required to satisfy Primary Redemption Requests if and to the extent that this would be prejudicial to the economic interests of the Investors as a whole.